Erfan-Ahmadi/erfan-ahmadi.github.io/Nabla/fifExplained.md

 Believe it or not, this is what I mean when I say we have frames in flight.
 Here we have 3 command buffers so our FramesInFlight is equal to 3.

-Note that we moved the semaphore blocking to the beginning of the frame, it is simpler and more intuative at the beginning to wait until the resources and command buffers are available for re-use.
+Note that we moved the semaphore blocking to the beginning of the frame, it is simpler and more intuitive at the beginning to wait until the resources and command buffers are available for re-use.

 ## Common Misconception